-Under the NASDAQ corporate governance rules, we are required to maintain an audit committee consisting of at least three independent directors, each of whom is financially literate and one of whom has accounting or related financial management expertise.
+Under the Nasdaq corporate governance rules, we are required to maintain an audit committee consisting of at least three independent directors, each of whom is financially literate and one of whom has accounting or related financial management expertise.

-Following the listing of our shares on NASDAQ, our Audit Committee will consist of , and . will serve as the chairman of the Audit Committee.
-All members of our Audit Committee meet the requirements for financial literacy under the applicable rules and regulations of the SEC and the NASDAQ corporate governance rules.
-The Cognyte Board has determined that is an "audit committee financial expert" as defined by the SEC rules and has the requisite financial experience as defined by the NASDAQ corporate governance rules.
+Our Audit Committee consists of Mr. Shanks, Ms. Gruber and Mr. Naggan.
+Mr. Shanks serves as the chairman of the Audit Committee.
+All members of our Audit Committee meet the requirements for financial literacy under the applicable rules and regulations of the SEC and the Nasdaq corporate governance rules.
+Our board of directors has determined that each of Mr. Shanks and Ms. Gruber is an "audit committee financial expert" as defined by the SEC rules and has the requisite financial experience as defined by the Nasdaq corporate governance rules.

-The Cognyte Board has determined that each member of our Audit Committee is "independent" as such term is defined in Rule 10A-3(b)(1) under the Exchange Act, which is different from the general test under NASDAQ rules for independence of board and committee members.
+Our board of directors has determined that each member of our Audit Committee is "independent" as such term is defined in Rule 10A-3(b)(1) under the Exchange Act, which is different from the general test under Nasdaq rules for independence of board and committee members.